ovenbakedgoods/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? return function.
+Name is passed through to the first function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will remain the same.
+The number will be different
 c.
 What is the lexical scope of `newRoll`?
+newRoll can be accessed by the return function but not directly by personalDice

 ### Task 3 - Stretch Goals